carbon-language/carbon-lang/docs/design/expressions/as_expressions.md

 var m: auto = b as T as U;
 ```

-The `as` operator has lower precedence than operators that visually bind
+The `as` and `assume_as` operators have lower precedence than operators that
-tightly:
+visually bind tightly:

 -   prefix symbolic operators
     -   dereference (`*a`)